 The Company provides clearing, sales and trading, and brokerage related services to indirect wholly owned subsidiaries of BNY Mellon.
-Balances due from/to these affiliates related to these services were approximately \$268.0 million and \$124.1 million, respectively.
+Balances due from/to these affiliates related to these services were approximately \$414.0 million and \$94 million, respectively.
 They are included in receivables from affiliates and payables to affiliates, respectively, on the statement of financial condition.
-The Company had securities failed to deliver of \$16.4 million and securities failed to receive of \$14.5 million with affiliates.
+The Company had securities failed to deliver of \$6.2 million and securities failed to receive of \$21.6 million with affiliates.
 They are included in receivables from broker-dealers and clearing organizations and payables to broker-dealers and clearing organizations, respectively, on the statement of financial condition.

-The Company has \$7.1 billion of unsecured loan facilities with the Parent.
-At December 31, 2022, there were no borrowings against the loan facilities.
+The Company has \$8.1 billion of unsecured loan facilities with the Parent.
+At December 31, 2023, there were \$1.055 billion borrowings against the loan facilities which are included in payable to affiliates on the statement of financial condition.
 The Company also has loan agreements with two affiliates.
-At December 31, 2022, there were borrowings against the loans of approximately \$70 million, which are included in payables to affiliates.
+At December 31, 2023, there were borrowings against the loans of approximately \$50 million, which are included in payables to affiliates.

-Balances due to BNY Mellon for taxes, payroll, technology and leased equipment were \$170.0 million and are included in payables to affiliates on the statement of financial condition.
+Balances due to BNY Mellon for taxes, payroll, technology and leased equipment were \$162 million and are included in payables to affiliates on the statement of financial condition.
 The Company maintains a collateralized financing arrangement with an affiliate associated with repurchase agreements, with the maximum facility of \$200 million.
-At December 31, 2022, the Company did not have any affiliated repurchase agreement transactions.
-At December 31, 2022, the Company had not entered into securities lending agreements with another affiliate.
+At December 31, 2023, the Company did not have any affiliated repurchase agreement transactions.
+At December 31, 2023, the Company had not entered into securities lending agreements with another affiliate.

-For the year ended December 31, 2022, the Company leased furniture and fixtures and computer and other communications equipment from an affiliate.
+For the year ended December 31, 2023, the Company leased furniture and fixtures and computer and other communications equipment from an affiliate.